In category: Research University Alliance

 RUA focuses on the advancement of advanced graduate students and postdoctoral scholars from backgrounds underrepresented in academia who are pursuing academic careers in mathematics, physical sciences, earth and environmental sciences, and engineering.
 Underrepresented groups include, but are not limited to: African Americans, Chicanx/Latinx, Native Americans, Native Alaskans, Native Hawaiians, Pacific Islanders, Filipinos, Vietnamese, those with disabilities, those from socioeconomically disadvantaged backgrounds, first generation college-goers, veterans, and/or those underrepresented on the basis of gender identity, gender expression, or sexual orientation.
 RUA’s goal is to diversify the future professoriate nationally by creating robust professional development, mentoring, and networking opportunities.

 The following professional development opportunities are open to all RUA-eligible students at postdocs at the 9 alliance institutions.

 Are you going on the academic job market this year?
-Would you like to know more about the faculty search process and the components of a great application?
+Would you like to know more about the components of a great interview?

 *Note, first-time users will have to register for an account -- please use your zoom account email address to register.